 Trócaire Poetry Ireland Poetry Competition 2017

 An annual competition open to published poets, un-published poets, spoken word poets and students.
-Applications are now open for the 2017 competition, and this year's theme is "Before the Storm".
+Applications are now closed for the 2017 competition, and winners will be notified by 8 May.

 Ireland is renowned for its literary and cultural heritage, as well as for its generosity in supporting those in need around the world.
 Trócaire and Poetry Ireland's annual poetry competition brings these two elements together in a creative way, using the arts to raise awareness about the leading global justice issues of our time.
 This competition is unique, because poets are invited to explore a different global development theme each year.
 The competition is also free to enter.